Glenferrie Road

-Glenferrie Road is a major north–south thoroughfare in Melbourne, Australia.
+Glenferrie Road is a major north–south thoroughfare in Melbourne, Victoria, Australia.
 It runs from Kew to Caulfield North, and includes major shopping districts at both Hawthorn and Malvern.
 There are a number of rail transport options on Glenferrie Road and also some landmarks.

 Route

 Glenferrie Road starts at the intersection with Cotham Road as a dual-lane, single-carriageway road, sharing tram tracks along its entire length, heading south under the Lilydale railway line through Hawthorn, under CityLink tollway and across the Glen Waverley railway line in Kooyong, over the Frankston railway line in Malvern and eventually ending at Dandenong Road on the northern edge of Caulfield North.

 History

 Glenferrie Road was named after Glen Ferrie, an 1840s property south of Gardiners Creek, owned by Peter Ferrie.
 Glenferrie Road was planned in 1839 and officially opened in 1863.
 In 1860 the council wished to build the council building on Glenferrie Road; despite petitions from the public, it was opened in February 1862.
 By the 1880s there were a number of shops on Glenferrie Road.

 Glenferrie Road was signed as Metropolitan Route 19 between Kew and Malvern in 1965.
 Metropolitan Route 19 continues south, with a brief concurrency along Dandenong Road, via Hawthorn Road eventually to Black Rock.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Glenferrie Road (Arterial #5310), beginning at Cotham Road at Kew and ending at Dandenong Road in Caulfield North.